fareedfauzi/PseudoNote/README.md

 #### Stage 1 — Environment Setup

 Initialises workspace directories alongside the IDB, detects the binary path from IDA, validates that the AI is configured, and checks all dependencies.
-A workspace folder named `<binary_name>_pseudonote/` is created next to the IDB file.
+A workspace folder named `DeepAnalyzer_{EntryFunction}_{Filename}_{Timestamp}` is created next to the IDB file.

 #### Stage 2 — Recursive Call Graph Discovery